 Why is it so powerful?

 When most people hear the word addiction, their first thought is that a person has problems with drugs.
-This is especially true now more than ever thanks to the opioid epidemic.
-However, addiction doesn’t just apply to drugs, but can be a number of substances or behaviors.
+This is especially true now more than ever, thanks to the opioid epidemic.
+However, addiction doesn’t just apply to drugs but can be a number of substances or behaviors.
 So, what exactly is addiction?
 What makes it so hard to stop doing something?
 Is there a cure?

-Addiction is a very powerful reaction from your brain in response to use of a substance or engagement in behavior that results in a positive feeling in the “reward center” part of your brain.
-In either case, it’s something that usually happens overtime.
-Currently, there are 10 substance use disorders that all share the defining features of addiction.
-These are alcohol use disorder, caffeine intoxication, cannabis use disorder, phencyclidine/other hallucinogen use disorder, inhalant use disorder, opioid use disorder, sedative/hypnotic/anxiolytic use disorder, stimulant use disorder, tobacco use disorder and other substance use disorder (a wide variety of substances—the key is that they affect the central nervous system and lead to compulsive, addictive behavior).
+Addiction is a powerful reaction from your brain in response to the use of a substance or engagement in behavior that results in a positive feeling in the “reward center” part of your brain.
+In either case, it’s something that usually happens over time.
+Currently, there are ten substance use disorders that all share the defining features of addiction.
+These are alcohol use disorder, caffeine intoxication, cannabis use disorder, phencyclidine/other hallucinogen use disorder, inhalant use disorder, opioid use disorder, sedative/hypnotic/anxiolytic use disorder, stimulant use disorder, tobacco use disorder, and other substance use disorder (this encompasses a wide variety of substances—the key is they affect the central nervous system and lead to compulsive, addictive behavior).

-A motivational interview is often used to help you realize that you have a problem, need help and figure out your reasons to change.
-Detoxification, or detox, is done under medical supervision and is when you go through the withdrawal process.
+A motivational interview (or intervention) is often used to help you realize that you have a problem, need help, and figure out your reasons to change.
+Detoxification, or detox, is done under medical supervision, and is when you go through the withdrawal process.
 Often, several types of therapy are used.
-Cognitive Behavior Therapy (CBT) is designed to help you realize and deal with the events that prompted the substance use or compulsive behavior to begin with.
-Group therapy is a good way to have peer support from those going through a similar situation, which helps you to not feel like you’re going through the process alone.
-Family therapy is essential in fixing any relationships that where impaired by your addiction and helps you to form more supportive relationships.
-Since addiction affects all aspects of your life, it is key that treatment includes life skills training to help you with employment opportunities and other essential abilities.
+Cognitive Behavior Therapy (CBT) is designed to help you realize and deal with the events that prompted the substance use or compulsive behavior.
+Group therapy is an excellent way to have peer support from those going through a similar situation, which helps you not to feel like you’re going through the process alone.
+Family therapy is essential in fixing any relationships that were impaired by your addiction and allows you to form more supportive relationships.
+Since addiction affects all aspects of your life, treatment must include life skills training to help you with employment opportunities and other necessary abilities.